All About the Anholts

 Catherine and Laurence Anholt are one of the world’s leading author illustrator teams.

-From their studios near Lyme Regis in southwest England, they have created more than 200 children’s books, which are published in 30 languages around the world…
+From their studios near Lyme Regis in southwest England, they have created more than 200 children’s books, which have won numerous awards.
+They are published in 30 languages around the world.

 Their books range from the Seriously Silly Stories…

 the Chimp and Zee books…

 Here are answers to some of the questions which the Anholts get asked…

 You can buy books by Catherine and Laurence Anholt here

 or if you live in the USA, you can find them here